 No, but it does the same thing.

-Regardless of how easily it is absorbed by the body, both contain a good supply of the two main omega 3s we need, namely DHA and EPA.
+Irrespective of the absorption of fatty acids, both contain a good supply of the two main omega 3s we need, namely DHA and EPA.

 The Benefits of Krill Oil